 The Papoose, a bi-weekly newspaper, is published by a student editorial staff with the assistance of a faculty advisory committee.
-A student annual.
-The

-Chijuco, is published each year by the senior class with the help and cooperation of a faculty committee.
+A student annual, the Chijuco, is published each year by the senior class with the help and cooperation of a faculty committee.

-Fublic speaking, debating, and dramatics are a part of the extra-curricular act.vity of students.
+Public speaking, debating, and dramatics are a part of the extra-curricular activity of students.

-The Radio Dramatic Club regularly gives programs over station WTYS.
+The Dramatic Club regularly presents programs both off and on the campus.

-The Glee Club and Choir is one of the outstanding organizations on the Campus, and presents many programs to the public as well as to the student body.
+The Glee Club is one of the outstanding organizations on the campus, and presents many programs to the public as well as to the student body.